 - 1/2 tsp salt

-If you’ve got vanilla sugar, it could be nice to add a teaspoon of that for flavour.
+If you’ve got vanilla sugar, it could be nice to add a teaspoon of that for flavour, or a drop of vanilla essence.
 You could also try using other types of pastry, as long as it’s not too difficult to cut circles and hearts out of it.

 To make the tarts, you’ll also need